qiyunzhu/woltka/doc/gtdb.md

 2) All ranks are filled (i.e., no "gaps" such as `g__;` as multiple other systems do).
 3) At each rank, all taxon names are unique (but duplicate names are allowed at different ranks).

-These characteristics make it safe to collapse GTDB lineages into taxonomic units and index them in a way that resembles NCBI taxdump.
+These characteristics make it safe to collapse GTDB lineages into taxonomic units and index them in a way that resembles NCBI taxdump (I mean, in case you are thinking about whether this trick also applies to other taxonomies).

 We provide a script: [`gtdb_to_taxdump.py`](https://biocore.github.io/wol/code/scripts/gtdb_to_taxdump.py) to automate this conversion: